How to Transcribe Documentaries: A Guide for Filmmakers, Researchers, and Students

 Documentaries serve as primary and secondary sources across many disciplines.
 Historians analyze documentaries for oral histories and eyewitness accounts.
 Sociologists study how documentaries frame social issues.
 Media scholars examine narrative techniques and editorial choices.
 In all cases, working with a text transcript is far more efficient than working with video alone.

-A transcript lets researchers code passages for thematic analysis, extract precise quotes for citation, and compare statements across different interviews within the same documentary.
+A transcript lets researchers code passages for thematic analysis, pull precise quotes for citation, and compare statements across different interviews within the same documentary.

 For Students

 Students assigned to analyze documentaries need to reference specific statements, quote experts featured in the film, and demonstrate close reading of the content.
-Without a transcript, this requires repeatedly pausing and rewinding the documentary to capture exact wording.
-A transcript eliminates that friction entirely.
+Without a transcript, that means repeatedly pausing and rewinding the documentary to capture exact wording.
+A transcript removes that friction.

 How to Transcribe Documentaries with VidNotes